 The Executive Fire Officers (EFO) Section provides value to ALL IAFC members considering executive development.
 The recognition of and need for executive development is NOT limited to National Fire Academy EFO graduates.
 The EFO Section identifies and promotes best practices for succession planning and executive officer education.
 Are you a chief officer?
 Do you want to be a chief officer?
 If so, the IAFC EFO Section is intended for you!

-Identifying, producing, and encouraging industry-wide and governmental acceptance of executive fire officer development programs, certifications, and standards.
+The EFO Section exists for: "Identifying, producing and encouraging industry-wide and governmental acceptance of executive fire officer development program, certifications, and standards."

-Latest from the EFO Section Election
+Latest from the EFO Section